OWASP/www-project-ai-security-and-privacy-guide/index.md

 In this section, we will discuss how privacy principles apply to AI systems:

-1. **Use Limitation and Purpose Specification**:
+## 1. Use Limitation and Purpose Specification

-Essentially, you should not simply use data collected for one purpose (e.g. safety or security) as a training dataset to train your model for other purposes (e.g. profiling, personalized marketing, etc.) For example, if you collect phone numbers and other identifiers as part of your MFA flow (to improve security), that doesn't mean you can also use it for user targeting and other unrelated purposes.
+Essentially, you should not simply use data collected for one purpose (e.g. safety or security) as a training dataset to train your model for other purposes (e.g. profiling, personalized marketing, etc.) For example, if you collect phone numbers and other identifiers as part of your MFA flow (to improve security ), that doesn't mean you can also use it for user targeting and other unrelated purposes.
 Similarly, you may need to collect sensitive data under KYC requirements, but such data should not be used for ML models used for business analytics without proper controls.

 Some privacy laws require a lawful basis (or bases if more than one purpose) for processing personal data (See GDPR's Art 6 and 9).